react-native-webview/react-native-webview/docs/Reference.md

 On iOS, see [`WKUserScriptInjectionTimeAtDocumentStart`](https://developer.apple.com/documentation/webkit/wkuserscriptinjectiontime/wkuserscriptinjectiontimeatdocumentstart?language=objc)

 > **Warning**
 > On Android, this may work, but it is not 100% reliable (see [#1609](https://github.com/react-native-webview/react-native-webview/issues/1609) and [#1099](https://github.com/react-native-webview/react-native-webview/pull/1099)).
+Consider `injectJavaScriptObject` instead.

 | Type   | Required | Platform                           |
 | ------ | -------- | ---------------------------------- |